Asbestosstar/AsbestosstarsBrowserFloppyEdition/README.md

 .Net FrameWork 1.1 (Included ON CD)
 Around 80 MegaBytes For .Net FrameWork
-16-32 MegaBytes Reccomended in RAM (Though, not Many Modern Web Pages Will Run Well on THAT) Windows NT 4.0 Service Pack 7/6A Or Windows 98 Or Higher This Will not Work on Windows 95 Or 3.x or Below Without Modifycation Internet Connection
+16-32 MegaBytes Reccomended in RAM (Though, not Many Modern Web Pages Will Run Well on THAT) Windows NT 4.0 Service Pack 7/6A Or Windows 98 Or Higher (For Windows 95 you need unofficial .Net backport https://github.com/itsmattkc/dotnet9x)
-Floppy Port(If You Bough This on a floppy Disc)
+Internet Connection
-CD/DVD Drive(If YOu Bought THis on CD or Are Installing .NET from a CD) Most DVD drives support CDs
+Floppy Port(If You Bought This on a floppy Disc) CD/DVD Drive(If YOu Bought This on CD or Are Installing .NET from a CD) Most DVD drives support CDs

-THe Browser Veiws Web Pages And Performance depend on A little on OS
+The Browser View Web Pages And Performance depend on A little on OS

 What Will You Get